HVAC questions and answers – Tips and knowledge (2026 Guide)

 How often should I service my HVAC system?

-- Inspect the blower motor and belts.
+Inspect blower motor and moving parts

 Why is my HVAC system making noise?